William Davies School graduate earns national award

-HAMILTON TOWNSHIP – On September 15 Houghton Mifflin Harcourt announced the nine recipients of its 14th Annual Read 180 Student Awards.
+HAMILTON TOWNSHIP — On Sept.
+15, Houghton Mifflin Harcourt announced the nine recipients of its 14th annual Read 180 Student Awards.
 The awards celebrate students who have overcome considerable challenges to succeed in school.
-Included in the group was fourteen-year-old Joshua Burroughs of Mays Landing.
+Included in the group was 14-year-old Joshua Burroughs, of Mays Landing.
 His award capped off a remarkable turnaround.

 When Joshua entered sixth grade at the William Davies Middle School in Mays Landing he did so with learning disabilities that made it a difficult struggle for him to read.
 His teacher, Amy Carter, credits the Read 180 Program that the school district embraced for his amazing improvement.
 She also cited Joshua for his willingness to learn.